lachlanhardy/tweet-canonical/README.markdown

 * [Threadless](http://threadless.com)

 There are bound to be others, try the [RevCanonical blog](http://revcanonical.wordpress.com/) for more info.

+You can also hit up [Simon Willison's excellent post](http://simonwillison.net/2009/Apr/11/revcanonical/) to find out about his own bookmarklet which creates links using RevCanonical and falls back to TinyUrl if necessary.
+(Wish I'd remembered about that one before writing mine - would have made it a mite easier!)

 ## Copyright
 Copyright (c) 2009 Lachlan Hardy.
 See LICENSE for details.